Presidential transition of John F. Kennedy: Selection of appointees

 Kennedy, a Democrat, designated some Republicans for roles in his administration, including McGeorge Bundy, Douglas Dillon, and Robert McNamara.
 Dillon, a business-oriented Republican that had served as Eisenhower's undersecretary of state, was to be Kennedy's secretary of the treasury.
 Kennedy balanced this appointment of a conservative figure by choosing liberal Democrats for two other important economic advisory posts, choosing David E. Bell for the director of the Bureau of the Budget and Walter Heller as chairman of the Council of Economic Advisers.
 Robert McNamara, who was selected for secretary of defense, was well known as one of Ford Motor Company's "Whiz Kids".

-Kennedy rejected liberal pressure to select Adlai Stevenson II as Secretary of State, instead choosing Dean Rusk, a restrained former Truman-administration official.
+Kennedy rejected liberal pressure to select Adlai Stevenson II as secretary of state, instead choosing Dean Rusk, a restrained former Truman-administration official.
 Stevenson accepted the non-policy position of United States ambassador to the United Nations.
-Despite concerns about nepotism, Kennedy's father successfully demanded that Robert F. Kennedy be chosen for attorney general.

-In his White House staff, Kennedy did not choose a formal White House chief of staff, instead, preferring the idea of, in effect, acting as his own chief of staff.
+In his White House staff, Kennedy did not choose a formal White House chief of staff.
+He instead preferred the idea of effectively acting as his own chief of staff.

+During his presidency, Eisenhower had created the first White House Office of Congressional Relations to oversee liaison between the White House and the legislature.
+Clark Clifford's memo had advised Kennedy not to carry this over into his White House, as he believed the vice president would serve as an effective-enough liaison between the president and the Congress.
+He also believed that the chairman of the Democratic National Committee and Democratic National Committee staff would be able to sufficiently sort out demands related to patronage coming from congressional Democrats, making such a liaison unnecessary for that concern.
+In a November meeting between Kennedy and Richard Neustadt, the matter of congressional liaison had been discussed.
+In a December 7, 1960, follow-up paper that Neustadt had written recalled their discussion on this.
+This paper makes it evident that Kennedy had rejected the advice from Clifford to have the Democratic National Committee handle patronage concerns, and instead opted to have a senior aide do so in the function of a congressional liaison, making this one of the concerns that Larry O'Brien would be assigned to deal this in his position.